-Everyone age 6 months and older needs to get a flu shot (vaccine) every year.
+Everyone age 6 months and older needs to get a flu vaccine every year.
 The seasonal flu vaccine is the best way to protect yourself and others from the flu.

 For many people, the seasonal flu is a mild illness.
-But for some people, the flu can lead to:
+But for some people, the flu can be dangerous or even deadly.

 The flu spreads easily from person to person.
-When you get the flu shot, you don’t just protect yourself – you also protect everyone around you.
+When you get the flu vaccine, you don’t just protect yourself – you also protect everyone around you.

 What is the flu?

-The flu is caused by a virus that infects your nose, throat, and lungs.
+The flu is caused by viruses that infect your nose, throat, and lungs.
 It’s easily spread from person to person.

 - Sore throat